cs573-19s/lab-slopechart/README.md

 # Lab -- Making a Slopechart

+#Submission
+Using [this example](https://bl.ocks.org/eesur/ee8d0ab88229d0e07f7f) I was able to easily adapt it to the WPI data.

+---
 Slopecharts are incredibly useful for comparing multiple values across two points in time.

 Few people are aware of slopecharts, however, and instead use more familiar charts like bars or lines.